 The state of Connecticut has seen a dramatic rise in accidental overdose deaths linked to opioid abuse, particularly heroin and fentanyl.
-The latest data from the state medical examiner shows that in the first six months of 2016, 244 people died from an overdose in which heroin was a factor and 223 from an overdose including fentanyl.
+The latest data from the state medical examiner shows that i 2016, 504 people died from an overdose in which heroin was a factor and 479 from an overdose including fentanyl.

-The state medical examiner estimates that there will be 888 intoxication deaths in 2016.
+The state medical examiner reported there were 917 intoxication deaths in 2016.
 That number is up from 729 accidental overdose deaths statewide in 2015.
-There were 216 accidental overdoses in which heroin was a factor in 2015, and in 110 of those, heroin was the only drug at play.

 Below are some visual representations of the latest data from the state medical examiner.